-We loved the Wii U exclusive when it came out a few years ago, but as the console and, thus, game didn't sell so well it's great to see it given a lick of paint and a new lease of life.
+We loved the Wii U exclusive when it came out a few years ago, but as the console and, thus, game didn't sell it's great to see it given a lick of paint and a new lease of life.

 Super Bomberman R

 While it's not the best Bomberman game ever - that honour goes to Super Bomberman 2 on the SNES, we reckon, although Saturn Bomberman is also a classic - it is great to see the explosion happy, bobble-hatted imps back in action.

 The game offers some of the best same-screen multiplayer action around and as each player case use a single Joy-Con to play, you can have two-players battle right from the off.

 Minecraft: Nintendo Switch Edition

 Minecraft on Switch eessentially gives you the Minecraft: Pocket Edition version of the game, but with console-style controls and split-screen, same console multiplayer for home and away.
 Bizarrely, you can't use the touchscreen to choose items in your inventory, but it's an authentic Minecraft experience in all other regards.

 Both Resident Evil Revelations and its sequel have been remastered and ported to the Switch and while we like both, the first game just shades it.